Policy: Equal opportunity

 Discrimination can be direct and can occur by specific exclusion or adverse treatment based on a person’s personal characteristics.
 Discrimination can also be indirect, and can occur when a requirement or condition is imposed on everyone equally, but persons of a particular group would have difficulty complying with the requirement because of their personal characteristics.

-- The Australian National University is committed to equal opportunity in education and employment for students and staff, and prospective students and staff.
+- The Australian National University is committed to equal opportunity in education and employment for students and staff, and to providing an inclusive and welcoming environment to students and staff of all backgrounds and identities.
 This commitment is consistent with the University's pursuit of excellence as an education-intensive research institute of international distinction, and is underpinned by values of integrity in activities, respect in relationships and collegiality in the building of a community of scholarship and learning.